2016/12/31 § Leave a comment

 On this day in 1940 the Luftwaffe fire-bombed London.

-That in and of itself is not particularly significant, considering that the Germans bombed the English capital 71 times during the Blitz.
+In and of itself, that event is not particularly significant within the history of the Germans bombing the English capital (71 times) during the Blitz.
 What set this day apart was the presence of a photographer who took the astonishing image above.
-The dome of St. Paul’s Cathedral (designed, of course, by the exquisite Christopher Wren) stands staunchly above the ruins of its neighborhood, its apparent resolve clearing the smoke away.
+The dome of St. Paul’s Cathedral (designed, of course, by the exquisite Christopher Wren) stands staunchly above the ruins of its neighborhood, its apparent resolve and stiff-upper-lippedness clearing the smoke away.

 The picture summarizes the significance of the cathedral as a symbol, central to the the British capital as well as to British identity.
 The building’s importance was obvious to all.
 Churchill reportedly asked his aids to report on the status of the church at the start of each day; Hitler is believed to have offered a reward to the airman who landed a bomb on it.
 But St. Paul’s never did succumb to the German attack, even in the midst of the destruction all around it.